-A sexually transmitted disease (STD), Syphilis is a highly contagious infection caused by bacteria Treponema pallidum, that spreads through contact with the sores of an infected individual.
+A sexually transmitted disease (STD), Syphilis is a highly contagious infection caused by the bacteria Treponema pallidum, which spreads through contact with the sores of an infected individual.
 This contact is usually sexual but could also be direct contact through skin or mucous membranes or mother-to-child transmission through pregnancy.
 Syphilis has a wide range of symptoms depending on its stage and thus, a thorough examination by a doctor is essential for diagnosis.

-- Secondary Syphilis: A few weeks after the self-healing of chancre occurs, a rosy, reddish-brown rash may appear on the trunk, palms, soles or other parts of the body.
-The rash may be accompanied by fever, fatigue, swollen lymph nodes or moist eruptions on the groin, mouth, vagina, rectum or anus.
-Other associated symptoms may include hair loss, weight loss, sore throat, headaches etc. This stage also, weans off on its own but treatment is again, advisable to prevent progression to further stages.
+- Secondary Syphilis: A few weeks after the self-healing of chancre occurs, a rosy, reddish-brown rash may appear on the trunk, palms, soles, or other parts of the body.
+The rash may be accompanied by fever, fatigue, swollen lymph nodes, or moist eruptions on the groin, mouth, vagina, rectum, or anus.
+Other associated symptoms may include hair loss, weight loss, sore throat, headaches, etc. This stage also weans off on its own but treatment is again, advisable to prevent progression to further stages.

 - Latent Syphilis: This is the dormant stage where the disease stays hidden inside the body and could last for many years.
-Though asymptomatic, the infection might be damaging the internal organs of the body and lead to tertiary stage.
+Though asymptomatic, the infection might be damaging the internal organs of the body and lead to the tertiary stage.

 - Unprotected vaginal, oral or anal exposure with an infected person